 The state of Florida allows legal recourse for victims of paralysis.
 If your paralysis injuries stem from an accident caused by someone else, you may have options for pursuing compensation.
 Contact an Ocala paralysis injury lawyer as soon as possible to begin exploring the possible pathways towards justice for your case.
 Our experienced catastrophic injury attorneys can assist you in seeking compensation for your injuries.

-Paralysis can be caused by a variety of accidents, but frequently victims become paralyzed after being injured in car accidents.
+Paralysis can be caused by a variety of accidents, but frequently victims become paralyzed after being injured in car accidents or hit and run accidents.
 The Centers for Disease Control reports that 46 percent of spinal cord injuries in the United States are caused by traffic accidents.
 This is because car accidents often cause victims to flex beyond their normal range of motion, which can lead to severe damage to the spinal cord.

 Workplace injuries are also frequently to blame for paralyzing injuries.
 Even in inherently dangerous industries such as construction and manufacturing, business owners and managers must provide safe working accommodations to the best of their reasonable abilities.
 When they fail to do so, serious accidents resulting in paralysis can occur and should be addressed with the help of an Ocala paralysis injury attorney.